telehealth physical therapy article with jobs

 …Develop a viable business plan

-• Niche down.
-Going at a niche seems to be the best initial strategy.
+- Niche down.
+Pursuing a niche seems to be the best initial strategy.
 A niche allows you to create a very specific type of patient base that you can target with your marketing efforts.
 This works much better than tossing lots of money at marketing to a broad swath of patients, and hoping that you run across a few who decide to take a chance.

 …Consult with a telehealth PT compliance professional

-Because of the nuances involved with adopting telehealth so early in the game, it is always a good idea to consult with a telehealth physical therapy expert—notably, one who understands legal and internet technology (IT) considerations.
+Because of the nuances involved with transitioning to telehealth, it is always a good idea to consult with a telehealth physical therapy expert—notably, one who understands legal and internet technology (IT) considerations.

-• Some states have legislation or regulations which speak to telehealth issues.
-(This is likely changing every day with COVID-19.)
+- Some states have legislation or regulations which speak to telehealth issues.
+(This is likely changing on a state-by-state basis.)

 The laws surrounding telehealth often lag behind technology, patient demands, and provider capabilities.That’s why it’s essential to stay on top of legal compliance.